dbharbin/streaming-radio/README.md

 Failed to open rtlsdr device #0.
 ```

-Again, don't worry about the ominous last two lines above.
+Again, don't worry about the last two lines above.

 ### Verify sound
 Before installing Gqrx, let's go ahead and verify that audio is working.

 * Copy any .mp3 or .ogg audio file (a song) to the target.
-* Plug in the USB Audio Adaptor into the target and plug a set of headphones (or 3.5mm jack speaker) into the USB Audio Adaptor
+* Plug in a USB Audio Adaptor into the target and plug a set of headphones (or 3.5mm jack speaker) into the USB Audio Adaptor.
+(Note: Modify this step to use onboard 3.5 mm jack once audio has been integrated into the s/w builds)
 * Bring up VLC found in the `Sound & Video` sub menu on the desktop.
 * Play the song that was downloaded and verify that you can hear it.